 - Large glass jar with a lid

 - Gravel or pebbles (enough to line the bottom of the jar)

 - Potting soil (make sure that it is a nice soilless mix)

 - 2-3 small plants (I got mine at Lowes, button fern, begonia, baby tears)

-Give your jar a good washing and dry it well.
+- Give your jar a good washing and dry it well.

-Next add your potting soil.
+3. Next, add your potting soil.
 Just enough to plant in.

 Also, you may only want to put a portion of the plant in, which makes this the perfect project to do with a friend or even your kids, making each plant a two for one, or even three for one deal.